yang123vc/qf/README.md

 Make sure you look at `main.go` in the sample app, copy and edit it to your own preferences.

-Go to `/qf-setup/` to create some tables that the project would need.
+Go to `/qf-setup/` to create some tables /that the project would need.

 The links used in the project can be found in the function `AddQFHandlers` in the [setup.go](https://github.com/bankole7782/qf/blob/master/setup.go) of this project.